frikky/walkoff-apps/README.md

 Other apps that are not up to date can be found at https://github.com/nsacyber/WALKOFF-apps

+* Just done: Created a test for autogenerating a new app based on an input library (done with thehive4py).
+This might make walkoff more usable :)

 * RE TheHive issue: https://github.com/TheHive-Project/TheHive/issues/956

 ## Todo etc..